magento/merchdocs/src/stores/security-two-factor-authentication-use.md

 ## Duo Security

-The Duo Mobile app is available through [Google Play][3] or [iOS App Store][4].
-To use, it must be activated and linked to an account.
-For details, your security staff should obtain a Duo account and complete setup.
+Duo offers a free trial, and charges according to the number of users that are associated with the account.
+Follow their instructions to set up your account and download the app.
+Duo Mobile is available through [Google Play][3] or [iOS App Store][4].

 ### Step 1: Configure Duo Security